alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 ### ASP.NET Core
 1. [Middleware](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0)
 2. Requests pipeline
+3. What middleware must be in ASP.NET Core?
-3. What is an HTTP client factory and why would we use it?
+4. What is an HTTP client factory and why would we use it?
-4. What is a retry policy?
+5. What is a retry policy?
-5. Difference between HTTP 1.0 and HTTP 2.0
+6. Difference between HTTP 1.0 and HTTP 2.0
    - What are the HTTP methods
    - HTTP request caching methods
+7. Identification, authentication, authorization.
+8. What are Cookies, JWT, OIDC?
+9. What is HostedService?
+10. What health checks are included in the middleware by default, how to connect your own?